Banner

 How can I explore different ways to share my work beyond top impact-rated journals?

-While journal visibility remains important, there are increasing ways to expand research reach.
-Funders and institutions increasingly recognize these when included in CVs and application documents.
+While journal visibility still matters, there are growing opportunities to broaden the reach of your research.
+Funders and institutions increasingly value these alternative approaches, specially when documented in CVs and applications.
 Alternative approaches include:

 - Institutional or disciplinary repositories (e.g., MRU’s MROAR, Canadian HSS Commons, arXiv)